-This explanatory statement relates to the Liquor Bill which will be introduced into the ACT Legislative Assembly.
+This explanatory statement relates to the Liquor Bill 2010 as introduced in the ACT Legislative Assembly.

 Overview of Bill

 The Liquor Bill 2010 replaces the Liquor Act 1975 with new legislation, the object of which is to regulate the sale, supply, promotion and consumption of liquor in a way that minimises harm associated with the consumption of liquor, and in a way that takes into account the safety of the community.